dmitry-viskov/pylti1.3/README.rst

     # or you may specify iss and client_id:
     jwks_dict = tool_conf.get_jwks(iss, client_id)  # {"keys": [{ ... }]}

-Don't forget to set public key because without it JWKS can't be generated.
+Do not forget to set a public key as without it, JWKS cannot be generated.
-Also you may generate JWK for any public key using construction below:
+You may also generate JWK for any public key using the construction below:

 .. code-block:: python